 The Club values and welcomes your feedback on improving our club.
 Please provide feedback to the Committee via the President at firstname.lastname@example.org

-Any parent is welcome to attend the Committee meetings which are held (usually) on the first Monday of each month.
+Any parent is welcome to attend the Committee meetings which are held regularly every 4-6 weeks.
 If you would like to attend a meeting or add an item to the agenda please contact the Club Secretary at email@example.com beforehand.

 Any person who feels unhappy with the behaviour of another participant, parent or official should speak to the Team Manager at the end of the game.
 We do not encourage parents to raise the issue directly with an opponent participant, parent or official.
 The Team Manager can choose to speak with the opposition Team Manager or raise the complaint with the Club’s President via firstname.lastname@example.org

 The complainant will be contacted by the Club’s President to discuss the best course of action.
 If appropriate and required the Club President will raise the complaint with the relevant Club’s President in an effort to resolve the complaint.